harutyuntagushyan8/Bitcoin_Blockchain/README.md

 Small GUI application to estimate your cpu hashrate for SHA256 and after find appropriate Nonce for particular block of Bitcoin Blockchain.
-Program can be used also for experimental purpose.
+This is not fully complete program that can be used to mine bitcoin.It concerned only for checking hash validation for finded Nonce.

 Requirements:
 Platform = Linux
-Installed - Qmake,Make
+Building tools - Qmake Make
 Compiler = g++

 At first run:
-Qmake NOnce.pro
+Qmake Nonce.pro
 Than run:
 make
 After building run app
 ./Nonce
 Clean All:
 make clean

 # Bitcoin_Blockchain